YOURLS/website/src/development/dont-hack-core.md

 ## Why you MUST NOT alter core files

 You're running YOURLS and are having fun with it.
 But you want it to do this here and have that, there.
-So you modified a bit a few cores files, so the output and functionality suits your needs
+So you modified a bit a few cores files, so the output and functionality suits your needs.

 ## You're doing it wrong